Distributed Sparse Linear Regression under Communication Constraints: Summary and Discussion

-We believe that using more refined techniques, our theoretical analysis can be extended and improved.
-For example, since the $d$ coordinates of a debiased lasso estimator are correlated, sharp concentration bounds for dependent variables, like those of \cite{lopes2022sharp}, could improve our analysis and extend it to other schemes such as top-$L$.
-In our analysis, we focused on a setting where both the noise and covariates have Gaussian distribution. \citet{lee2017communication} and \citet{battey2018distributed}, for example, considered sub-Gaussian distributions for these terms.
-Our results can be adapted for this case, but a careful control of the various constants in probability bounds is needed to derive explicit expressions.
+It may be possible to extend and improve our theoretical analysis with more refined techniques.
+For example, since the $d$ coordinates of a debiased lasso estimator are correlated, sharp concentration bounds for dependent variables, like those of \cite{lopes2022sharp}, could improve the analysis and extend it to other schemes such as top-$L$.
+Another extension is to relax the assumption that both the noise and covariates follow Gaussian distributions. \citet{lee2017communication} and \citet{battey2018distributed}, for example, considered sub-Gaussian distributions for these terms, and other more general models.
+Another possible extension is a theoretical analysis of the advantages of the sending signs scheme in Algorithm~\ref{alg:count_signed_votes}.

 Finally, our low-communication schemes could also be applied to other problems, such as sparse $M$-estimators, sparse covariance estimation and distributed estimation of jointly sparse signals.
 We leave these for future research.